 Helpful information about visiting Iguazu Falls Brazil side

-Entrance fee: $R72 (entrance to the park which includes the bus and access to the Path of the Falls).
-Credit cards are accepted
+Entrance fee: $R107 for foreigners (entrance to the park which includes the bus and access to the Path of the Falls).
+Credit cards are accepted at the ticket machines at the gate or you can buy tickets online in advance and choose an entrance time

 Time required: At least 3 hours, more if you wish to do the optional tours